PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 $$

-### 4.2 Takeaways for Interpretability
+### 4.2 Interpretability Takeaways: QK and OV circuits
 Below are a few important implications of the attention mechanism on how information flows through a transformer model.

 ![QK Image](../img/post0/qk.svg)

 <span class="idea">Separation of Concerns:</span> queries and keys decide <span class="idea">where
 to read</span>; values and $W_O$ determine <span class="idea">what to write</span>.
-In
+These circuits
+decompose information flow into <span class="idea">edge-disjoint subgraphs</span> called
-interpretability terms, this separation is described as <span class="term">QK and OV circuits</span>, which are depicted visually in the figure above.
+<span class="term">QK and OV circuits</span>, as depicted in the figure above.

-<span class="idea">Linearity Modulo Attention Pattern:</span> the only source of nonlinearity comes from the softmax operation, which is part of the QK circuit
+<span class="idea">Linearity Modulo Attention Pattern:</span> the only source of nonlinearity comes
-(determining the attention pattern).
+from the softmax operation, which is part of the QK circuit (determining the attention pattern).
 If we fix the attention pattern, the entire attention operation becomes a linear function of its inputs.
+Freezing attention patterns thus allows interpreting OV circuits formed by stacking attention layers (without MLPs), a lens adopted extensively in Anthropic's circuits paper.

-<span class="idea">Additive Integration:</span> the imported content is added to the residual state; nothing is overwritten outright.
+<span class="idea">Additive Integration:</span> the imported content is added to the residual state;
+nothing is overwritten outright.
+We'll see implications of this in Section 6.2.

 Understanding these properties of attention is essential for understanding more complex circuits composed of multiple attention layers.